phalcon/documentation/docs/volt.md

 The constructor accepts a [Phalcon\Mvc\View][views] or any component that implements the `ViewBaseInterface`, and a DI container.

 ## Methods
 There are several methods available in Volt.
-In most cases, only a handful of them are used in modern day applications.
+In most cases, only a handful of them are used in modern-day applications.

 ```php
 callMacro(string $name, array $arguments = []): mixed